-The Evora S on the other hand, adds a non-intercooled Harrop HTV 1320 supercharger assembly (utilising Eaton Twin Vortex Series (TVS) Technology?)?to the already potent powerplant that, with a modest 5.5 pound boost, increases the horsepower from 276 to 345 and the torque from 258 pound feet to 295.
+The Evora S on the other hand, adds a non-intercooled Harrop HTV 1320 supercharger assembly (utilizing Eaton Twin Vortex Series (TVS) Technology?)?to the already potent powerplant that, with a modest 5.5-pound boost, increases the horsepower from 276 to 345 and the torque from 258-pound-feet to 295.
 0-60 time for the Evora S is 4.3 seconds and the top speed capability climbs to 172 mph.
-Other standard equipment includes: a Sport Pack with cross-drilled and vented brake discs, engine oil cooler, switchable sports mode, a sports rear diffuser, active exhaust with by-pass valve and ceramic coating, Phantom Black Wing mirrors and a 6-speed Sports-ratio transmission.
+Other standard equipment includes a Sport Pack with cross-drilled and vented brake discs, engine oil cooler, switchable sports mode, a sports rear diffuser, active exhaust with by-pass valve, and ceramic coating, Phantom Black Wing mirrors and a 6-speed Sports-ratio transmission.

-Suspension componentry for both the Evora and Evora S consists of an Upper and lower forged aluminum wishbone with anti-roll bar, Eibach coaxial springs and Bilstein dampers both fore and aft, with unique tuning for the Evora S. The Evora rolls on staggered Pirelli P-Zero tires – 225/40 ZR18s up front and 255/35 ZR19s in the rear, mounted on 5-?Y?-spoke cast, silver painted light alloy wheels.
+Suspension componentry for both the Evora and Evora S consists of an Upper and lower forged aluminum wishbone with anti-roll bar, Eibach coaxial springs and Bilstein dampers both fore and aft, with unique tuning for the Evora S. The Evora rolls on staggered Pirelli P-Zero tires – 225/40 ZR18s upfront and 255/35 ZR19s in the rear, mounted on the 5-Y-spoke cast, silver-painted light-alloy wheels.

-The Evora S’s strengths include ample power on demand with an exceptionally broad torque range which minimizes shifting (the addition of a supercharger is an obvious and desirable improvement), excellent braking capability and an unbelievably, yet incredibly compliant suspension over even the roughest road surfaces.
-The only negative encountered was the limited footwell space with no dead-pedal area.
+The Evora S’s strengths include ample power on-demand with an exceptionally broad torque range which minimizes shifting (the addition of a supercharger is an obvious and desirable improvement), excellent braking capability, and an unbelievably, yet incredibly compliant suspension over even the roughest road surfaces.
+The only negative encounter was the limited footwell space with no dead-pedal area.